logicmagix/tide42/README.md

 - Nvim and Tide42 now have seperate configurations.
 To run Tide42 without tmux, use the flag --lite.

 # Customization
-- See init.vim for plugin configuration, UI tweaks, and terminal behavior.
+- See ~/.config/tide42/tide42.vim for plugin configuration, UI tweaks, and terminal behavior.
 Feel free to remix buffer sizes and colors to match your workflow.

 # TermiC Support